46 Marshall Street

 We rely entirely on donations from the public, businesses and other organisations.
 It costs around £400,000 a year to run our branch.
 Help us answer more calls for support at this crucial time.
 Any gift you feel able to give us will help us continue to reach those who are struggling to cope.
-You can donate to our branch via JustGiving, Virgin Money Giving or PayPal Giving Fund.
+You can donate to our branch via JustGiving, Virgin Money Giving, Text Giving or PayPal Giving Fund.

 Events & fundraising

 Given the circumstances, most of our events and fundraising activities have been either cancelled or postponed.
 As long as social distancing practices will remain with us, we have decided to deliver our events virtually.
 It is very different from what we have done in the past but we are confident that it'll be just as exciting.